Natisfaction/Natisfaction/README.md

 However, my coding journey took a turn when I challenged myself to create an OS from scratch.
 I remember waking up one Sunday morning, wondering if I could create one.
 It was a time-consuming task that required extensive research and learning.
-Despite this, I did manage to create an OS called NaitOS.
+Despite this, I did manage to create a really basic OS called NaitOS.
 While it's not perfect and still requires some refactoring, I'm really proud of what I accomplished so far.

-Recently, I teamed up with a friend, and we decided to create another one, this time using UEFI to make it simpler.
+I'm no longer coding it, because I recently teamed up with a friend, and we decided to create another OS, this time using UEFI to make it simpler and newer.
+And now, due to my better coding experience, I should be able to make the new OS better.

-Will we be able to code it?
+Will we be able to code the new OS???
 Only time will tell.